This site does not support your current browser.

 The icons and links in this notice will take you to 3rd party sites not operated by Ally Financial.
 We provide these links as a convenience but we are not responsible for and do not endorse the content on these sites.
 Please review privacy/security policies and websites terms.

-Anderson was nominated for the TIME Dealer of the Year award by Doug Smith, president and CEO of the Missouri Automobile Dealers Association.
-He and his wife, Sue, have three children.
+Anderson was nominated for the TIME Dealer of the Year award by Loy Todd, president and general counsel for the Nebraska New Car & Truck Dealers Association.
+He and his wife, Barb, have two sons Grant and Cole.